 Snow accumulation of 3 inches or more must be cleared from sidewalks and ramps

-If sidewalks are not cleared after significant snowfall, the City can step in and remove snow or dangerous ice.
+If sidewalks are not cleared after a significant snowfall, the City can step in and remove snow or dangerous ice.
 Property owners would then get a bill from the City for the abatement plus at least a $75 additional fee.

-The penalty to property owners will increase with each offense, with the fourth violation in a calendar year resulting in misdemeanor charges.
+Because this is so important for safety reasons, the penalty to property owners will increase with each offense, with the fourth violation in a calendar year resulting in misdemeanor charges.